nsidc/earthaccess/docs/contributing/triaging.md

 - **needs: feedback**:  Use this label for issues where feedback is requested from the team or our community.
 - **needs: help**: Use this label for issues where additional help or contributions are needed.

+### Special labels

+- **good-first-issue**: Use this label for issues that are suitable for new contributors.
+These issues are designed to be approachable and not overly complex, making them an ideal starting point for those looking to contribute to the project.

 ## Linking Labels in GitHub Markdown